-Serbia: GE-Alstom keen to keep the strong market position in SEE region28.
-December 2015. / News Serbia Energy
+Serbia: GE-Alstom keen to keep the strong market position in SEE region, News Serbia Energy

 GE takeover of Alstom power generation business could be described as an important business development step in lucrative power market.
 This fact specially could be applied for the region of South East Europe SEE where Alstom had strong presence and significant market share.